JADES + JEMS: A Detailed Look at the Buildup of Central Stellar Cores and Suppression of Star Formation in Galaxies at Redshifts 3 < z < 4.5: Results

 To estimate $M_{\rm{Toomre}}$ for our sample, we assume $f_{\rm{young}}\approx f_{\rm{gas}}$, where $f_{\rm{gas}}$ is the gas-to-baryonic mass fraction, i.e., $M_{\rm{gas}}/(M_{\rm{gas}}+M_*)$.
 Strictly speaking, $M_{\rm{gas}}$ here should be the summation of molecular and atomic gas masses in galaxy disks, but we assume $M_{\rm{gas}}\approx M_{\rm{molgas}}$ for the following reason.
 While directly measuring atomic gas in galaxies beyond the local universe is technically challenging, studies using the damped Lyman-alpha absorbers toward high-redshift quasars infer a generally very weak, if any, evolution of the cosmic atomic Hydrogen density ($\rho_{\rm{H I}}$) up to $z\sim5$ \citep[e.g.,][]{Rao2006,Prochaska2009,Peroux2020,Walter2020}.
 Meanwhile, observations with different probes of molecular gas, including CO, FIR SED and sub-mm dust continuum, have reached a consensus, at least up to $z=4$, that the molecular-gas mass of galaxies rapidly evolves at a rate of $(1+z)^{3\pm1}$ \citep[e.g.,][]{Genzel2015,Scoville2017,Tacconi2018,Liu2019}.
 Putting together the weak $\rho_{\rm{H I}}$ and strong molecular-gas evolutions, because the mass ratio of atomic gas divided by molecular gas is $\approx 2-3$ at $z\sim0$ \citep[e.g.,][]{Saintonge2011,Catinella2013}, it is reasonable to assume $M_{\rm{gas}}\approx M_{\rm{molgas}}$ (hence $f_{\rm{gas}}\approx f_{\rm{molgas}}$) in galaxies at $z\gtrsim1$ (see a similar argument from \citealt{Tacconi2018} for this assumption).

-We estimate $f_{\rm{molgas}}$ for the 6 galaxies using the best-fit relationship from \citet{Tacconi2020} (their Equation 2), who combined a number of surveys of galaxies' molecular gas content across cosmic time, and also included the dependence of the relationship on stellar mass and the distance to the star-forming main sequence.
+We estimate $f_{\rm{molgas}}$ for the 6 galaxies using the best-fit relationship from \citet{Tacconi2020} (their Table 3), who combined a number of surveys of galaxies' molecular gas content across cosmic time, and also included the dependence of the relationship on stellar mass and the distance to the star-forming main sequence.
 We note, however, that almost all those high-redshift surveys were designed for galaxies with M$_*>10^{10}M_\sun$, either on or above the star-forming main sequence.
 Because 5 out of the 6 galaxies presented in this work have M$_*\approx10^{9.3-10}M_\sun$ (Table \ref{tab:basic_info}), we use the $f_{\rm{molgas}}$ derived for M$_*=10^{10}M_\sun$ galaxies.
 As we will show in Section \ref{dis:quench}, all 6 galaxies are below the star-forming main sequence.
 Using their distances to the star-forming main sequence, we find $f_{\rm{gas}}\approx 0.5$ for our sample, similar to those observed in star-forming galaxies on the main sequence at $z\sim2$ \citep[e.g.,][]{Tacconi2008,Tacconi2010,Daddi2010}.
-With $f_{\rm{gas}}$ in hand, we then get $M_{\rm{disk}} = M_*+M_{\rm{gas}} = M_*/f_{\rm{gas}}$, and finally use Equation \ref{eqn:mt} to calculate $M_{\rm{Toomre}}$.
-In Figure \ref{fig:mt}, we plot the relationship between $M_{\rm{Toomre}}$ and $M_*$ as the black solid line.
-In what follows, we discuss possible physical origins of the clumpy substructures.
+We note that $f_{\rm{molgas}}$ increases with decreasing stellar mass.
+If the scaling relationship of $f_{\rm{molgas}}$ from \citet{Tacconi2020} can be safely used for galaxies with M$_*<10^{10}M_\sun$, we would get $f_{\rm{molgas}}\sim0.6$ assuming M$_*=10^{9.3}M_\sun$, the lowest stellar mass of the 6 galaxies.
+This would increase $M_{\rm{Toomre}}$ by a factor of $(0.6/0.5)^2=1.44$, which however is small compared to the stellar mass of C1 and hence does not change our conclusion about the formation of C1 detailed below.